Non-Profit Organization Manager, Continuing Education Workforce Certificate

-They may assist in the organization's strategic planning; develop, monitor and control budgets; manage programs, staff and other resources; as well as assist with fundraising, including grant writing, and the marketing and promotion of the overall organization and/or their unit/department.
+They may assist in the organization's strategic planning, develop, monitor, and control budgets, and manage programs, staff, and other resources, as well as assist with fundraising, including grant writing, and the marketing and promotion of the overall organization and/or their unit/department.

-Students will be awarded a Continuing Education Workforce Training Certificate, and will have access to a Continuing Education academic record (transcript).
+CCBC Credential: Students will be awarded a Continuing Education Workforce Certificate and have access to a Continuing Education academic record (transcript).

 Financial Aid and Payment Options

-The length of this program is six months.
-Courses start in September and February at CCBC Hunt Valley and CCBC Randallstown.
+Courses start in September and February at CCBC Hunt Valley and CCBC Owings Mills.

 Recommended: Prior management or non-profit experience